-Our quarterly newsletter is designed to help keep members, associate members and friends up to date, as to what your CMA is up to, so make sure you have http://www.chilliwackmetisassociation.ca book-marked in your favorites.
+Our quarterly newsletter is designed to help keep members, associate members and friends up to date, as to what your CMA is up to, so make sure you have http://www.chilliwackmetisassociation.ca book-marked in your favourites.
 Check back often and don’t forget to keep an eye on our website calendar for upcoming events.
-Another way to stay in touch is to send your e-mail address to firstname.lastname@example.org , and ask to be put on our mailing list.
+Another way to stay in touch is to send your e-mail address to email@example.com , and ask to be put on our mailing list.
 Our President Paul Gaultier keeps us up to date on upcoming meetings and breaking news.

 Q: Who are the Métis?